-If you selected Kiosk Mode (Always) when you first connected to SSL VPN, you are connected to SSL VPN in Kiosk mode in subsequent connections.
-However, you can switch to Enterprise mode after you connect.
+If you selected Kiosk Mode (Always) when you first connected to the SSL VPN, you get connected to the SSL VPN in the Kiosk mode in subsequent connections.
+However, you can switch to the Enterprise mode after you connect.

-- 1 Connect in Kiosk mode. - 2 Click Exit to log out of the current session. - 3 Select the Enable Enterprise mode check box in the Exit SSL VPN page. - 4 Log in again in Enterprise mode.
+- 1 Connect in the Kiosk mode. - 2 Click Exit to log out of the current session. - 3 Select the Enable Enterprise mode check box in the Exit SSL VPN page. - 4 Log in again in the Enterprise mode.

-For more information on connecting to SSL VPN in Enterprise mode, see Chapter 3, "Accessing SSL VPN in Enterprise Mode," on page 17.
+For more information on connecting to the SSL VPN in the Enterprise mode, see Chapter 3, "Accessing SSL VPN in Enterprise Mode," on page 15.

-Accessing SSL VPN in Enterprise Mode
+$3 \ \text{Accessing SSL VPN in Enterprise Mode} \\$